johnsonandjohnson/Bodiless-JS/packages/bodiless-components/doc/YouTube.md

 # YouTube Component

-  The YouTube Component can be used to place a YouTube video on a page via the BodilessJS edit system.
+  The YouTube Component can be used to place a YouTube video on a page via the BodilessJS edit interface.

   ``` js
   import { YouTube } from '@bodiless/components';